 - Physically: They serve as volunteers whenever and wherever needed.
 They organize meals at SPA, drive equipment trucks to competitions, manage uniforms, sell tickets for concerts, and hundreds of other jobs that just have to be done.

 - Financially: They ensure the success of the instrumental music program by keeping the program financially stable.
-They plan and organize fundraisers and sponsorships, manage student accounts, and manage the budget.
+They plan and organize fundraisers, sponsorships, and manage the budget.

 Because the Band Boosters are such an integral part of a successful program, adequate parental involvement is key.
 You don't need to have a background in music to participate, you don't need to be a stay-at-home mom, and you don't even need to be a mom!
 (Dads are strongly encouraged to join and help!!!)
 No matter what your expertise is, it will be of use to us, and it will be greatly appreciated.